girobusan/latid/README.md

 ## How to get

-You have better to download release, or:
+You have better to download latest release, or:

     git clone git@github.com:girobusan/latid.git
     cd latid